Ron Wotus

-Ronald Allan Wotus (born March 3, 1961) is an American former professional baseball player and coach.
-He played in Major League Baseball (MLB) as a shortstop and second baseman for the Pittsburgh Pirates, and served as third base coach for the San Francisco Giants.
-He was drafted in the 16th round of the 1979 Major League Baseball Draft by the Pirates, and made his MLB debut in 1983.
+Ronald Allan Wotus (born March 3, 1961) is an American former professional baseball player and coach who is the interim third base coach for the San Francisco Giants of Major League Baseball (MLB).
+He played professionally as a shortstop and second baseman for the Pittsburgh Pirates.
+He was drafted in the 16th round of the 1979 Major League Baseball draft by the Pirates, and made his MLB debut in 1983.
 He also served as bench coach for the Giants from 1999–2017.

 Early life

 Wotus grew up in Colchester, Connecticut, and attended Bacon Academy, where he played soccer, basketball, and baseball.

-Professional career
+Playing career

-Draft and minor leagues

-He was drafted in the 16th round of the 1979 Major League Baseball Draft by the Pittsburgh Pirates.
+Wotus was drafted in the 16th round of the 1979 MLB draft by the Pittsburgh Pirates.

-Pittsburgh Pirates (1983–1984)

 He debuted with the Pirates in 1983 and also played for them in 1984.
 In the majors, he batted 12-for-58 (.207) in 32 games.
 He played in the Kansas City Royals organization in 1987 and the San Francisco Giants organization in 1988 and 1989, without returning to the majors.